seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 By any indirection: I did send
 To you for gold to pay my legions,
 Which you denied me: was that done like Cassius?
-Should I have answer’d Caius Cassius so?
+Should I have answer'd Caius Cassius so?
 When Marcus Brutus grows so covetous,
 To lock such rascal counters from his friends,
 Be ready, gods, with all your thunderbolts;